 Slovakia is a Central European EU member state that adopted the euro in 2009 — one of the first Central European countries to do so.
-For UK sellers, the euro adoption means the €150 customs threshold applies directly without any local currency conversion.
-With a 20% VAT rate and a growing e-commerce market, Slovakia sits in a manageable middle ground among EU destinations: not the cheapest for customers (that's Luxembourg at 17%), but more accessible than the Nordic countries or Hungary.
+For UK sellers, euro pricing means the €150 IOSS ceiling maps directly onto Slovak orders with no currency conversion.
+Since January 2025, though, Slovakia is no longer a cheap destination for import charges: its standard VAT rate rose from 20% to 23%, level with Ireland, Poland, and Portugal and above the EU median.
+Luxembourg (17%) remains the cheapest for customers, and Slovakia still undercuts the Nordic countries and Hungary — but the gap has narrowed.

 VAT is applied to the total customs value — product price plus shipping — when the parcel clears Slovak customs.